Graduate Program Handbook

 Document Required Prior to the Literature Review

-At the end of the final semester of coursework and prior to the Oral Ph.D. examination, students submit an abstract that describes the area of scholarship they intend to review and the rationale for selecting it.
+At the end of the final semester of coursework and prior to the Oral Ph.D. examination, students submit a proposal that describes the area of scholarship they intend to review and the rationale for selecting it.
 The research question(s) need not be explicitly formulated, but the overall topic should be clear.
-The student’s exam committee members will review the abstract and it will become the focus of a 10-15 minute discussion during the oral examination.
+The student’s exam committee members will review the proposal and it will become the focus of a 10-15 minute discussion during the oral examination.
 Upon approval, students spend part of the summer (approximately six weeks) writing the literature review so that it is ready for submission in mid-August.
 Students who complete their coursework in the fall semester write the literature review during the first six weeks of the spring semester.

 The Literature Review/Forschungsbericht